garth5689/garth5689.github.io/_posts/2017-04-26-empty_court_seats.md

 color_trans = {Party.D:'blue', Party.R:'red'}
 ```

 We'll also make a class to represent each justice.
-When a new `Justice` is created for a party, they'll be given a term of somewhere between 0 and 40 years, uniformly distributed.
+When a new `Justice` is created for a party, they'll be given a randomly generated term of somewhere between 0 and 40 years.

 ```python